Miray Daner: Life and career

 At the age of thirteen, she played her first lead role in Zil Çalınca, the first Turkish series of Disney Channel and an adaptation of As The Bell Rings.
 She appeared as herself in the short movie Zil Çalınca Avı.
 She played opposite Cihan Şimşek for the fifth time in Merhaba Hayat, an adaptation of Private Practice and Medcezir, an adaptation of The O.C. series.
 She also had a role in the film Arkadaşım Max, starring a dog named Max.
 Since childhood, she has played characters in various genres including comedy, fantastic, biography, and drama.

 At the age of seventeen, she played "Hilal" in Vatanım Sensin, a series about the Turkish War of Independence.
 She won a Golden Butterfly Award for her role in the series.
-Daner had the leading role in series Liter tears as Cihan and leading role in Saygı: Bir Ercüment Çözer Dizisi as Helen.
+She had leading role as Helen in spin off series "Saygı: Bir Ercüment Çözer Dizisi" of Behzat Ç. with Boran Kuzum for fourth times.
+She joined Netflix fantasy series Hakan: Muhafız.

 She starred in the movie Hürkuş, based on the life of aviator Vecihi Hürkuş.
+Daner had the leading role in series Bir Litre Gözyaşı as Cihan.
+She performed in short modern theatre adaptation of "Romeo & Juliet" which released in Dijital Sahne.

+She played in series "Kara Tahta" and "Kuş Uçuşu".

+In 2023, she began starring as Zeynep Leto in the television drama Hudutsuz Sevda, alongside Deniz Can Aktaş.

 Miray Daner has been involved in a romantic relationship with former player of The Turkey national under-18 football team, Oğulcan Engin, who is the son of famous singer Seda Sayan and football player Sinan Engin.